 👋 Do you want to learn more about deskbird?
 Discover the advantages of a user-friendly desk booking app: click, book, work!

 Up-skilling, re-skilling, and career development: a top priority for workers

 LinkedIn’s 2022 Global Talent Trends research reveals that the opportunity to develop new skills is another important employee expectation.
 It comes right after compensation, flexibility, and work-life balance.
 In 2023, learning opportunities (up-skilling or re-skilling) and career mobility will therefore be a central topic for companies.
 Not only will it help them keep their workforce motivated and efficient, but it will also enable them to make a difference in a tough labor market.

 According to a study about up-skilling from Workplace Intelligence, the pandemic has made people feel that they are losing their abilities and not developing new ones.
 But another reason that drove 83% of staff to report “that improving their skills is one of their top priorities” is the aspiration for better work-life balance and more meaning in their career.
 With a wider skill set, they want to increase their chances of finding a job that matches their needs (compensation, work-life balance, and purpose).

 Are you ready to implement the Workplace Trends for 2023?
 Some of you have probably tackled these structural and cultural shifts already, as they all aim at creating a happier and more efficient workforce.
 If this is the case, you are on a good path!
 Otherwise, it’s never too late.
 Focusing your efforts on these key matters will help you increase your chances of success in 2023 and the following years.

-Does implementing flexible work and hybrid scheduling sound complicated to you?
+Does implementing flexible work and week planning sound complicated to you?
 Are you wondering how this new working model could work in your business?
 Request a free demo of the deskbird app and discover how technology supports this undeniable change in the world of work!